Programming-inspire/100days---100Projects.github.io/#Day.94 - Alert-Notification/README.md

 ## Alert Notification

-In this project, I will learn to make a alert Notification using HTML, CSS and Javascript.
+In this project, I will learn to make an alert Notification using HTML, CSS and Javascript.
 A notification is a message you can show to the customer outside of your application’s ordinary UI.
 They are also considered as one of the basic elements in website design.

 ## Demo